 The two main kinds of hay commercially available in North America, are grass and legume hays.

 Grass hay is made of seeding grasses such as timothy, bermudagrass, or tall fescue.
 These are thin leafed plant species.
-The leaves are typically less dense than legume hays and have comparatively lower nutritional value and higher fibre content.
+The leaves are typically less dense than legume hays and have comparatively lower calories and protein and higher fibre content.

-The main value of grass hay is that it can add bulk to your horse’s diet without vastly over-contributing energy density.
+Grass hay can add bulk to your horse’s diet without vastly over-contributing energy density, as long as it is not a very early cut.
 The fibre from grass hay is fermented in the hindgut to yield energy.

 Diets primarily consisting of grass hay are a good choice for:

-- Easy keepers – grass hay can be soaked to lower the sugar content
+- Easy keepers – grass hay can be soaked to lower the sugar content, if necessary

 - Gut health – the high fibre content supports digestive health